King in the North

 King in the North and King of Winter are ancient titles held for thousands of years by House Stark of Winterfell.
 They were the last kingdom of the First Men and continued to rule the North after the Andals invaded and took over the southern kingdoms.

 House Stark traces their descent from Bran the Builder who is said to have lived in the Age of Heroes.
-The last King in the North was Torrhen Stark, who bent the knee to Aegon the Conqueror during the War of Conquest, thus making the North part of the Seven Kingdoms controlled by the Iron Throne.
+The last King in the North prior to the end of the third century was Torrhen Stark, who bent the knee to Aegon the Conqueror during the War of Conquest, thus making the North part of the Seven Kingdoms controlled by the Iron Throne.

 A Game of Thrones